darinnstathos/osticket-prereqs/README.md

 <br>
 <img src="https://i.imgur.com/1A7aCxE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br>
-4. Rename ‘Upload’ folder to ‘osTicket’: Right-click ‘Upload’ Folder > Rename > Rename to “osTicket”
+4. Rename ‘Upload’ folder to ‘osTicket’: Right-click ‘Upload’ Folder > 'Rename' > Rename to “osTicket”
 5. Go back to IIS to now load osTicket website: search 'IIS' on Windows search bar > Right-click to 'Run as Administrator' > click 'VM-osTicket' > select 'Restart'
-6. Inside of IIS: Navigate to 'VM-osTicket' > Expand [+] Sites > Expand [+] Default Web Site > Select "osTicket" > Select “Browse *:80” on the right
+6. Inside of IIS: Navigate to 'VM-osTicket' > Expand [+] Sites > Expand [+] Default Web Site > Select 'osTicket' > Select “Browse *:80” on the right

 <p> We can see that the osTicket website has loaded!
 However, there are some items signaled by red X's.
 We're going to enable some extensions.</p>